ROLL CALL: GUESTS, EXPERTS, & STORYTELLERS

 Mir Tamim Ansary

-Tamim Ansary was born in Afghanistan and moved to America when he was 16.
-He joins us from San Francisco.
-His books include West of Kabul, East of New York, which was San Francisco’s “One City One Book” selection for 2008, and Destiny Disrupted, A History of the World Through Islamic Eyes, which won the Northern California Book Award for Nonfiction.
-His memoir Road Trips tells the story of arriving in America in the sixties and dropping out of a society he wasn’t part of in the first place.
-In fall 2019, Public Affairs will publish Tamim’s world history The Invention of Yesterday, exploring how humans got to be so interconnected over the course of the last 50,000 years, and why we’re still fighting.
+Tamim Ansary joins us from San Francisco.
+Born in Afghanistan, he moved to America at age 16.
+His books include West of Kabul, East of New York, which was San Francisco’s “One City One Book” selection for 2008; Destiny Disrupted, A History of the World Through Islamic Eyes, which won the Northern California Book Award for Nonfiction; and Road Trips, a memoir on arriving in America in the sixties and dropping out of a society he wasn’t part of in the first place.
+The Invention of Yesterday, to be released by Public Affairs in fall 2019, explores how humans became interconnected over the course of the last 50,000 years—and why we’re still fighting.

-Hear how road trips, national crisis, and story created this American — and the stages we all travel on this trip of life.
+Hear how road trips and story created this American — and the stages we all travel in this life.

 Bonus Episode: The Miracle is the Community